Drowsyyyyy/sp25-cse110-lab4/expand/part2.md

 Boolean(2) is true, so true===true.

 ### 15. The == operator performs type coercion before comparing (e.g. '2'==2 is true), whereas === requires both value and type to match exactly (so '2'===2 is false).

+### 17. If the function above is called with the following parameters modifyArray([1,2,3], doSomething), what will be the result?
+Briefly walk through how you arrived at that result.
+(This should be in your part2.md).
+Here we are passing in a function as a parameter, however we can also return a function from another function just as easily, you're encouraged to play around with callbacks as they are used heavily in frontend JS development.

+The call

+modifyArray([1,2,3], doSomething); will return [2, 4, 6]

+Walk-through

+We start with array = [1,2,3] and callback = doSomething, where doSomething(num) returns num * 2.

+Inside modifyArray, we create an empty newArr = [].

+Loop over each element of array:

+i = 0 → array[0] is 1 → callback(1) returns 2 → push 2 into newArr.

+i = 1 → array[1] is 2 → callback(2) returns 4 → push 4.

+i = 2 → array[2] is 3 → callback(3) returns 6 → push 6.

+After the loop, newArr is [2, 4, 6], and that’s what modifyArray returns.

+### 19. What is the output of the above code?

+The numbers will be printed in this order:

+1
+4
+3
+2

+Why:

+console.log(1) runs immediately.

+console.log(4) runs next, still on the main call stack.

+The two setTimeout callbacks are both queued once the stack is empty; even a 0 ms timer waits until after the current code finishes, so the 0 ms callback (console.log(3)) runs next.

+Finally, after about 1000 ms, the 1000 ms callback (console.log(2)) fires.